naviter/seeyou_file_formats/OpenAir_File_Format_Support.md

 > [!NOTE]
 >
-> The arc is over-defined with `V` and `DB` sentences.
+> The arc is overdefined with `V` and `DB` sentences.
 Calculate the center of the arc carefully to avoid inconsistent display across various implementations on client software.

-Defines an arc between two points, with its center set by a [V](#v:-variable-assignment) command before.
+Defines an arc between two points, with its center set by a preceding [V](#v:-variable-assignment) command.
 The direction is clockwise by default, but can be altered with `V`.

 Format: